Skip to main content

 The Unique Vulnerabilities of Female Hormonal Architecture

-In women, the impact of on the HPG axis is equally profound, but it manifests in different ways, largely due to the cyclical nature of female hormones.
+In women, the impact of chronic stress on the HPG axis is equally profound, but it manifests in different ways, largely due to the cyclical nature of female hormones.
 The delicate dance between estrogen and progesterone, which governs the menstrual cycle, is exquisitely sensitive to the influence of cortisol.

 When cortisol levels are chronically high, the brain may interpret this as a sign that the body is not in a safe or stable enough condition to support a pregnancy.
 As a result, it can suppress the release of the hormones that trigger ovulation.